unrealwork/axibase-charts-vscode/README.md

   ![Snippets list screenshot](./images/snippets.png)

-* To add new snippets to your VSCode installation follow the official [documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+* To add new snippets, follow the official [documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

-* To add new snippets to the extension use `snippets/snippets.json` file.
-Pre-configured snippets can be used as examples.
+* To add new snippets to the extension use `snippets/snippets.json` file using pre-configured snippets as examples.